axelvaldez/radical-companies/_posts/missing chapters/2022-05-07-rcoins-decentralized-minting.markdown

     <td>&nbsp;</td>
    </tr>
   </table>
   <p>A seller’s app can calculate a risk factor based on the BenCO <span class="_paradigm">rCoin</span>’s log <em>and</em> her particular preset parameters.
-Each of us can let the apps do the calculations and, based on that, decide whether or not to take the BenCO <span class="_paradigm">rCoin</span>s as payment.<sup id="fnref12"><a href="#fn12" rel="footnote">12</a></sup></p>
+Each of us can let the apps do the calculations and, based on that, decide whether or not to take the BenCO <span class="_paradigm">rCoin</span>s as payment.<a href="#en12"><sup id="bm12">&hairsp;&nabla;&hairsp;</sup></a></p>

  <h2><span class="_paradigm">rCoin</SPAN>s Are Stable</h2>
   <p>In today’s system of exchange, “reserve currencies” are used for international transactions.
 This makes these transactions very expensive.</p>
   <p>As of this writing, the four most widely held “reserve currencies” are the US dollar (&dollar;), the European Euro (&euro;), the Japanese Yen (&yen;), and the UK Pound Sterling (&pound;).
 These national fiat coinage are backed up by strong, stable economies.
 At least, that’s how the story goes.</p>

  <h2>Companies as Guarantors of <span class="_paradigm">rCoin</span>s</h2>
-  <p>National economies are not as stable as all that and financial crises happen on a cyclical basis.<sup id="fnref13"><a href="#fn13" rel="footnote">13</a></sup> For another, people invariably find ways to exploit some aspect of the financial system for private gain.
+  <p>National economies are not as stable as all that and financial crises happen on a cyclical basis.<a href="#en13"><sup id="bm13">&hairsp;&nabla;&hairsp;</sup></a> For another, people invariably find ways to exploit some aspect of the financial system for private gain.
 Politicians are very good at this and manipulate national economies shamelessly.
 For example, in 1971 then President Nixon renounced gold as a standard and blamed it mostly on De Gaulle’s policies.
-In reality, he did it to maintain “global economic dominance and to improve economic conditions at home.”<sup id="fnref14"><a href="#fn14" rel="footnote">14</a></sup></p>
+In reality, he did it to maintain “global economic dominance and to improve economic conditions at home.”<a href="#en14"><sup id="bm14">&hairsp;&nabla;&hairsp;</sup></a></p>
   <p>By comparison, companies are extremely stable because their reputation depends solely on how effective they are at creating value for society.
 That’s it.
 The worst that can happen is that a company mints <span class="_paradigm">rCoin</SPAN>s and then it is not able, or willing, to retire the debt.
 The financial impact of this would be insignificant; to wit, this is what happens today.</p>

  <h2><span class="_paradigm">rCoin</span>s Are (Not) Fungible</h2>
   <p>In today’s financial model, to be effective as a medium of exchange, money must be fungible—one coin is indistinguishable from all others.
-“Trying to use a non-fungible good as money results in transaction costs of individually evaluating each unit of the good before an exchange can take place.”<sup id="fnref15"><a href="#fn15" rel="footnote">15</a></sup></p>
+“Trying to use a non-fungible good as money results in transaction costs of individually evaluating each unit of the good before an exchange can take place.”<a href="#en15"><sup id="bm15">&hairsp;&nabla;&hairsp;</sup></a></p>
   <p>Thankfully, <span class="_paradigm">rCoin</SPAN>s are fungible, world-wide, as a class.
 Their transaction costs, nationally and internationally, are negligible.</p>
   <p>But, also thankfully, they are not fungible individually.
 Each <span class="_paradigm">rCoin</SPAN> carries information about its genesis and history and this translates to a different level of risk associated with each one.
 Their only transaction cost is that of “evaluating” whether or not to accept the risk associated with it.
 But this can be automated and it is insignificant.
 To decide whether to accept a given mix of <span class="_paradigm">rCoin</SPAN>s as payment carries no financial cost since most transactions would be driven by the app’s results and the few exceptions to it would be driven by people to people relationships.
-This takes those transactions out of the financial realm and into a people-to-people one.<sup id="fnref16"><a href="#fn16" rel="footnote">16</a></sup></p>
+This takes those transactions out of the financial realm and into a people-to-people one.<a href="#en16"><sup id="bm16">&hairsp;&nabla;&hairsp;</sup></a></p>

  <h2><span class="_paradigm">rCoin</span>s Represent Broad Value</h2>
   <p>To be robust, a <span class="_paradigm">rCoin</SPAN> needs to be tied to value creation, and <span class="_paradigm">rCoin</SPAN>s are.
 In fact they represent more than financial value.
 Their value also represents wellbeing, acts of kindness, and whatever else people consider important.
 And since COINs are factored through <span class="_paradigm">RAD</span>s they represent broad value contributions as well.</p>
   <p>For example, if the RADs that have been allocated to me amount to 10% of the total and yours to 20%, this means that our fellow co-owners decided that you contributed twice as much as I did.
 As a result you get twice as many COINs as I do.</p>

  <h2><span class="_paradigm">rCoin</span>s Transparent</h2>
   <p>National fiat coins are opaque.
 We make do with things like GDP, but GDP and others like it don’t measure anything besides financial value.
 They are canonical examples of the Broken Window Fallacy and don’t take into account society-wide costs.
 What’s more, these indices can be very misleading, and “GDP can increase after a car accident or a major flood.
-GDP can grow rapidly during a war or after a terrorist attack.”<sup id="fnref17"><a href="#fn17" rel="footnote">17</a></sup></p>
+GDP can grow rapidly during a war or after a terrorist attack.”<a href="#en17"><sup id="bm17">&hairsp;&nabla;&hairsp;</sup></a></p>
   <p>COINs are transparent and we need them to be.
 Each rCoin carries with it a log of all the information necessary to calculate the potential risks and benefits associated with it.
 Given that information, each of us can then decide whether or not to accept a particular rCoin as payment.</p>

  <h2><span class="_paradigm">rCoin</span> Value</h2>
   <p>The face value of national fiat coins is fixed forever.
 At least, that is true for reserve currencies.
 Other national fiat coins are not so lucky: their face value stays put, but their purchasing  power fluctuates, sometimes wildly.</p>
   <p><span class="_paradigm">rCoin</span>s have a face value of one.
 It is backed by people who come together as <span class="_paradigm">RADICAL COMPANIES</span> to create broad value for society.
 It is free from national and international politics and manipulation.</p>
   <p>The face value of <span class="_paradigm">rCoin</span>s never changes but the information in its log may.
 Based on all of that, each of us gets to decide whether or not to accept the COINs given the risks and benefits indicated in its log.</p>

  <h2>Different Companies, Different Values</h2>
   <p>As it is today, different companies will end up with different values and their co-owners will have more or less purchasing power.
 For example.</p>
   <ul>